Sardines movement: Birth in Emilia-Romagna

 The Sardines movement started as a flash mob on 14 November 2019, organized in Piazza Maggiore, the main square of Bologna, Emilia-Romagna.
 The aim of the event was to contrast the launch of Matteo Salvini's electoral campaign for the 2020 regional election at the PalaDozza in Bologna.
-The slogan of the event was "Bologna non si Lega", which literally translates to "Bologna does not tie itself up", but it also plays with the name of Salvini's party, Lega.
+The slogan of the event was "Bologna non si Lega", which translates to "Bologna does not tie itself up", but it also plays with the name of Salvini's party, Lega.
 The flash mob, which was named "6,000 Sardines against Salvini" ("6000 sardine contro Salvini"), was joined by almost 15,000 people, surprising the whole country and receiving a large media coverage.

 The movement rose up during the electoral campaign for the 2020 Emilia-Romagna regional election, which has been considered as the first competitive one in the history of the region.
 Emilia-Romagna has been a stronghold of left-wing parties since the end of the World War II, but in the 2018 general election the centre-right coalition became the largest political force in the region.
 The Sardines movement started its activity with the aim of preventing a right-wing victory in the January 2020 election.

 The first Sardines' rally was warmly welcomed by the Democratic Party (PD), especially by its secretary Nicola Zingaretti, its president and former Prime Minister Paolo Gentiloni and Emilia-Romagna incumbent governor Stefano Bonaccini.
 Former Prime Minister and PD's founding father, Romano Prodi, stated that the Sardines are "formidable", adding that they must not be neither "colonized" nor "exploited" by any party.

 On 18 November, a second Sardines' rally gathered Piazza Grande in Modena, with more than 7,000 people taking part in the event.